Your Student's Sexual Decision Making

 - Support Good Goals: Ask what your student’s goals are, for both the long and short term, and share your support.

 - Encourage, Educate, and Empower: Give your student the guidance, information, and skills to be successful.

 Talking to your student about the following conversation starters could open the door for all of the items listed below.

 “That song has a good beat, but the song makes it seem like having sex makes you a man (or woman).

 Do you think that’s true?”

 THOUGHTS & FEELINGS

-- Tell your student how you feel about the idea that having sex is what everyone is doing.
+- Share with your student how you feel about the idea that having sex is what everyone is doing.

 “They never talk about STIs on that television show, even though the show features lots of stuff about sex.

 Have you heard about anybody at your school who has been diagnosed with an STI?”